 Additional information on some of the area studies programs is provided below.
 Others are similar, but, of course, with their own specific requirements.

-Khazar University's strong links at the institutional, departmental and professional levels with different American institutions, including universities, foundations and business companies, forms a solid base for establishing the interdisciplinary American Studies program.
+Khazar University's strong links with the institutional, departmental and professional levels with different American institutions, including universities, foundations, and business companies, form a solid base for establishing the interdisciplinary American Studies program.